-Rasta pasta comes from the Rastafari culture in Jamaica, it’s a very comforting pasta dish that has all the cream and cheese that you need to feel good.
+I used to think that Rasta pasta came from the Rastafari culture in Jamaica but my readers told me that it’s not the case.
+This dish is Jamaican inspired with the 3 colored bell peppers and the jerk seasoning, it’s a very comforting pasta dish that has all the cream and cheese that you need to feel good.
 It also has a strong flavor, and a lovely spicy kick that will make you want to have this pasta all the time!

 The bell peppers are either sauteed or roasted, and they’re just tossed along with the cooked pasta and grilled chicken in a creamy and cheesy sauce.
 This pasta recipe makes the perfect summertime dinner dish that you will love!

 How to Make Pasta Rasta

 Making this dish is really quick and easy to make, so if you’re looking for an easy comforting dinner that you can quickly whip up then this recipe is for you!

 - Chicken – either cooked or raw.
 Whatever you have on hand works.
 I usually use leftover rotisserie chicken.